Skip to main content

 Cheapest frontier-tier model

 Gemini 2.5 Pro at $1.25/$10 for standard context under 200K tokens.
-Google's pricing is aggressive, and Gemini 3.1 Pro Preview stays close to GPT-5.4 on BenchLM's current overall score while costing less.
+Google's pricing is aggressive, and Gemini 3.1 Pro Preview stays close to GPT-5.4 on the current overall score while costing less.
 If you do not need OpenAI-specific features like cached-input pricing and the Batch API workflow, Gemini is a strong value option.
 See our Gemini API pricing guide.

 Maximum cost efficiency

 DeepSeek at $0.028/M for cache hits.
 If your workload is high-volume and quality requirements are moderate, DeepSeek's pricing is in a different category entirely.
-The quality gap relative to GPT-5.4 is still large in BenchLM's current data (62 vs. 84), but for tasks where DeepSeek's quality is sufficient, nothing else comes close on cost.
+The quality gap relative to GPT-5.4 is still large in our current data (62 vs. 84), but for tasks where DeepSeek's quality is sufficient, nothing else comes close on cost.

 Free tier for prototyping